kroepoeksklok/BeerScaler/README.md

 # BeerScaler
-Toss in a recipe, call the API and watch how you need to scale the recipe.
+Toss in a recipe, call the API and watch how it calculates how need to scale the recipe.